-Carol Ann was born in S.E.
-London in 1948 and is now a grandmother in her sixties.
-She has lived in the foothills of the Grampian Mountains for the last 19 years and after 34 years in the IT industry has 'retired' to indulge her passions for travel, writing and photography.
+Carol Ann has lived in the foothills of the Grampian Mountains for the last 20 years and after 34 years in the IT industry has 'retired' to indulge her passions for travel, writing and photography.
 These travels have provided an abundant supply of source material for her writing and she is particularly interested in exploring the links between sacred landscapes, their legends and underlying geology.

 As a member of Huntly Writers, Carol has been involved in various poetry readings and performances and contributed to both the Weaving Words and Open With Care anthologies.
-She has also published a children's book called Rifka, the Adventures of a Gnome.
+She has also published a children's book called Rifka, the Adventures of a Gnome; and contributed to several of the recent 'Poetry and Prose' series of books and 'The Empath' magazine, published by Robin Barrett Publications.

 I was born in England.
 My mother was English, my father Italian.
 I have lived in Scotland for nineteen years and have come to love its people and landscapes dearly.